sourcegraph/about/blogposts/2020/code-search-turned-code-checker.md

 variant for the same check may.
 I.e., the values overlap and do not sum to Total.</sup>

-Extending search queries to access static properties like type information is a natural extension for writing better code checks, and an area of [code intelligence](https://docs.sourcegraph.com/user/code_intelligence) work that we're exploring.

-It was tempting to compare more directly with `staticcheck` by downloading the 100 Go repositories to disk, and running `staticcheck`, and comparing output.
+It was tempting to compare more directly by downloading the 100 Go repositories to disk, and running `staticcheck`, and comparing matches.
 For `staticcheck` to be effective, the project typically needs to be built first (my experience was that running `staticcheck` on individual files can be hit-and-miss, and understandably so).
 I didn't like the idea of doing all that work, so I punted.
-I think that's a salient point: it's great to have a cheap workflow for checking code over a lot of repositories (even if it doesn't cover as much ground as a dedicated tool).<sup>5</sup>
+That's really the takeaway of these results: many useful checks can fit into a lightweight search workflow that scales and generalizes to a lot of projects, without ad-hoc setup for project builds and dedicated tools.<sup>5</sup>

+Extending search queries to access static properties like type information is a also natural extension for writing better code checks, and an area of [code intelligence](https://docs.sourcegraph.com/user/code_intelligence) work that we're exploring.

 ### Code checks beyond dedicated tools